zjc6666/AESRC2020-NTU/README.md

     Other files can remain unchanged, you can use it directly (eg, utt2IntLabel, utt2accent, text, utt2spk...).

 ## notice
-  All scripts have three inputs: data exp step
+  All scripts have three inputs: data exp step <br>
-  data: Directory for storing data preparation
+  data: Directory for storing data preparation <br>
-  exp: Output directory during training
+  exp: Output directory during training <br>
-  steps: Control execution parameters
+  steps: Control execution parameters <br>
 ## Single task system
   ### 1. Model file preparation
     `run_only_accent.sh` is used to train a single accent recognition model.